dwarvesf/playground/Ω Literature notes/Product/The Kano Model.md

 |performance|update UX|front camera| maintain the market|
 |excitement|delight users|QR code scan| exceed as pioneer|

-the Kano model then applies these 3 types into 2 metrics:
+The Kano model then applies these 3 types into 2 metrics:
 - Customer Delight: how it increase customer's UX
 - Implementation Investment: the cost to build & maintain features

-**execution**
+**Execution**
-- brainstorming all possible features
+- Brainstorming all possible features
-- catergorize them into 3 levels
+- Catergorize them into 3 levels
-- make sure you keep the basic functions
+- Make sure you keep the basic functions
-- remove irrelevant/ indifferent/ duplicate features
+- Remove irrelevant/ indifferent/ duplicate features
-- consider turning *performance* features to *excitement*
+- Consider turning *performance* features to *excitement*
-- evaluate implementing cost
+- Evaluate implementing cost
-- assess user segment <> cost they can afford
+- Assess user segment <> cost they can afford
-- map them into product roadmap
+- Map them into product roadmap

-### Use cases to apply
+## Use cases to apply
-goal: prioritize which feature to work on next limited time limited resources marketing testing minimum feature
+Goal: prioritize which feature to work on next
+- Limited time
+- Limited resources
+- Marketing testing
+- Minimum feature

--> my best guess is startup/ MVP
+-> My best guess is startup/ MVP